ADORSYS-GIS/openstack/docs/netplan_doc.md

 Netplan was first introduced to the Ubuntu universe in version 17.10 (Artful Aardvark).
 Prior to this release, Linux server and system administrators often used traditional file and ifup/down/etc/network/interfaces tools to manage their network interfaces.
 These methods, while widely used, were becoming increasingly limited in modern, complex network environments.

 With the emergence of new needs, particularly around dynamic network management, the need for a tool that unifies the different network services has become apparent.
-Netplan was designed to fill this gap.
-It acts as an overlay simplifying the management of systemd-networkd (systemd's network manager) and NetworkManager.
+Netplan is designed to fill this gap.
+It acts as an overlay simplifying the management of systemd-networkd (systemd is the network manager) and NetworkManager.
 This allows administrators to use a single, simplified syntax, regardless of the underlying service.

-Netplan's choice for Ubuntu distributions also enabled a smoother transition to cloud infrastructures and virtualized environments, where tools like cloud-init benefit from automated and more flexible network configuration.
+Netplan is the choice for Ubuntu distributions that enabled a smoother transition to cloud infrastructures and virtualized environments, where tools like cloud-init benefit from automated and more flexible network configuration.

 **What are NetworkManager and systemd-networkd?**